-W500 - Academic Research and Writing
+W500 - Academic Research and Writing (offered every Fall)

 This course is intended for students who have never written or have been long removed from the task of writing a research paper.
 It will focus on research methods and techniques with an emphasis on: selecting a topic, identifying sources, as well as writing and grammar principles and style.
 Students will be afforded guidance and suggestions on how to compose a research document written on a scholarly level.
 Students will also receive helpful information for constructing theological questions and arguments.
-Variable Credits.
+1 Credit.

-Graduate Degree and Certificate Program Checklists
+Graduate Degree and Graduate Certificate Program Checklists